MontelioneLab/AISAR/README.md

 1. AI enhanced sampling

-Input sequence: It is better to exclude the long disordered tails and non-native tags from the input fasta sequence for AF modeling, which may influence the pTM and <pLDDT> scores.
+Input sequence: We exclude the long disordered tails and non-native tags from the input fasta sequence for AF modeling, to avoid any influence to the pTM and <pLDDT> scores.

 scripts used:

 DataSet:
-  * CDK2AP1: 5984 models in relaxedModelsFromAFsample/ <br>
+  * CDK2AP1-doc1: 5984 models in relaxedModelsFromAFsample/ <br>

-    scripts used for generating 5984 models CDK2AP1/scripts/AI_ES:
+  commands to generate 5984 models:
+  > sbatch run_doc1_noN.sh <br>
-      * calculate and relax all 6000 models: run_afsample6000.sh
+  This command calculates and relax all 6000 models.
+  Scripts used to run this command: CDK2AP1-doc1/scripts/AI_ES
+      * doc1_noN.fasta: input fasta sequence
+      * run_doc1_noN.sh:
+      * run_afsample6000.sh

+  All three files needs to be in the same directory
+  >

       * filter out bad models: <br>
           https://github.rpi.edu/RPIBioinformatics/FilteringAF2_scripts <br>